ibm-cloud-docs/hpc-ibm-spectrumlsf/activity-tracker-event.md

 ```
 {: pre}

-If you set `observability_atracker_target_type` to cloudlogs, then the output will include a Cloud Logs Target CRN.
-If `observability_atracker_target_type` to cos, then the output will contain a COS Target CRN instead.
+If you set `observability_atracker_target_type` to cloudlogs, then the output includes a Cloud Logs Target CRN.
+If the `observability_atracker_target_type` is set to cos, then the output contains a Cloud Object Storage Target CRN instead.